-SOW-4420: Social Work Practice I: Micro-Methods of Intervention - 3 hours Introduction to social work practice; application of social work theories to intervention with individuals, families, groups and the community.
-Prerequisite: SOW-4000.
+SOW-4420: Social Work Practice I: Micro-Methods of Intervention (3 hours)

+Introduction to social work practice; application of social work theories to intervention with individuals, families, groups and the community.
+Prerequisite: C- or higher in SOW-4000.

-SOW-4430: Social Work Practice II: Mezzo-Methods of Intervention - 3 hours Skill-building in social work practice; examination of selected client populations and service delivery issues.
-Prerequisite: SOW-4420.
+SOW-4430: Social Work Practice II: Mezzo-Methods of Intervention (3 hours)

+Skill-building in social work practice; examination of selected client populations and service delivery issues.
+Prerequisite: C- or higher in SOW-4420.

-SOW-4440: Social Work Practice III: Macro-Methods of Intervention - 3 hours Introduction to the systems/ecological theory and interventions used in providing direct services to diverse populations, communities and organizations.
+SOW-4440: Social Work Practice III: Macro-Methods of Intervention (3 hours)

+Introduction to the systems/ecological theory and interventions used in providing direct services to diverse populations, communities and organizations.
 The emphasis of this course is on synthesizing knowledge and skills from ethics, cultural diversity, family and group dynamics and social policy.
-Prerequisites: Formal admission into the social work program, SOW-4200 and SOW-4430.
+Prerequisite: C- or higher in SOW-4200 and SOW-4430 and acceptance into the program.

-SOW-4510: Social Work with Children and Adolescents - 3 hours
+SOW-4510: Social Work with Children and Adolescents (3 hours)